AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

   }
 }.open
 ```

+(the code could be optimized further if you are repeating colors by simply reusing `Color` objects instead of re-constructing them)

 The only downside with the approach above is that it repaints all pixels on repaints to the window (e.g. during window resize).
 To get around that, we can rely on a technique called **Image Double-Buffering**.
 That is to buffer the graphics on an Image first and then set it on the Canvas so that resizes of the shell dont cause a repaint of all the pixels.
 Additionally, this gives us the added benefit of being able to use the image as a Shell icon via its `image` property.